 In 2014, after 23 years of casual site clean-up, the Thieblots embarked on a three-year plan to create a public garden.
 That year, Land Planning and Design Associates, Charlottesville, created a Master Plan.

-In 2015, the Thieblots placed a 400-acre buffer around the gardens into a Virginia Outdoors conservation easement, designated a Virginia Treasure by Gov. Terry McAuliffe in 2016.
-They also engaged Devin Floyd, of the Center for Urban Habitats Charlottesville, to guide surveys of biota and the design and installation of the gardens.
+In 2015, the Thieblots placed a 400-acre buffer around the gardens into a Virginia Outdoors conservation easement, designated a Virginia Treasure in 2016 by Gov. Terry McAuliffe.
+They also engaged Devin Floyd, of the Center for Urban Habitats Charlottesville, to guide surveys of biota, as well as design and installation of the gardens.

 The Quarry Gardens opened in the spring of 2017 with about two miles of walking trail, more than 30 galleries of native plant communities, and a Visitor Center that includes exhibits on native plants, local ecosystems, and the history of the soapstone industry in Schuyler, as well as a classroom.
 In 2019, a native lawn grass research project was begun, and in 2020, a picnic pavilion was completed near the Visitor Center.
 A deer exclosure is in the works to protect especially vulnerable plants.